Hatboro-Horsham Senior High School: The Golden Pen

 The Golden Pen is an annual publication, edited and designed by students, that includes student writing, artwork and a music CD.
 Any student may submit an original poem, short story, artwork of any media, or song.
 The editors and staff review all work anonymously and accept for publication work that is deemed appropriate for the magazine.
 The criteria are suitability for audience, originality, creativity, exceptional quality and perhaps, connection to the theme of the magazine.

 The HatChat

-The HatChat, founded in 1930, is the official school newspaper of Hatboro-Horsham Senior High School.
+The HatChat, founded in 1930, is the official school newspaper of Hatboro-Horsham High School.
 It is written, printed, and edited by approximately 40 students, 15 editors, and one faculty advisor.
 The HatChat publishes articles by students about sports, school news, arts and entertainment, as well as editorials.
 The HatChat is distributed monthly or bimonthly to students, parents, teachers and subscribers.
 The HatChat is read by over 2500 students, faculty, and community members throughout the Hatboro-Horsham School District, and can also be read through an online supplement posted on High School website.
 The HatChat is a member of the National Scholastic Press Association and maintains First Class Distinction from this organization.
 The HatChat is also certified by the Journalism Education Association and has attained a Keystone Rating from the Pennsylvania School Press Association.